nkinsaul/whats-for-dinner/README.md

 ### Context:
 [//]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
 I worked on this project for roughly 12 hours.
-I am about to begin my 4th week of Module 1 at turing.
+I am about to begin my 4th week of Module 1 at Turing.

 ### Contributors:
 [//]: <> (Who worked on this application?
 Link to their GitHubs.)